mjordan/islandora_workbench/README.md

 IMG_2549.jp2,Manhatten Island,It was windy that day.Picture of Manhatten Island.
 ```

 The value will only be applied to image media.
 If you do not include this field in your CSV file, Workbench will use the node's title as the alt text.
-Note that Workbench strips out an HTML markup within the alt text.
+Note that Workbench strips out all HTML markup within the alt text.
 Also note that this feature is only available in the `create` task.

 ## Creating paged and compound content